5 Easy DIY Backyard Projects for a Weekend Makeover

 Step-by-Step Guide: Pathway Lights

-- Charge Them Up: Place your solar lights in a sunny spot for 8–12 hours to fully charge their batteries—a key step for this easy DIY backyard project.
+1. Charge Them Up: Place your solar lights in a sunny spot for 8–12 hours to fully charge their batteries.

-- Adjust and Enjoy: Ensure the solar panel faces the sun.
-Your lights will turn on automatically at dusk!
+5. Adjust and Enjoy: Ensure the solar panel faces the sun.
+Many lights switch on automatically at dusk.

 Step-by-Step Guide: Solar Spotlights

-- Charge Them Up: Give them a full charge in direct sunlight—an essential step for this easy DIY backyard project.
+1. Charge Them Up: Give them a full charge in direct sunlight.

 Time Estimate